hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

   * This is usally of the form "0000:ab:cd.e"
 * The `bandwidth_*` options on the network object are ignored
 * Adding, modifying and deleting SR-IOV NICs is supported, though will require a VM restart
-* Modifying a NIC from VMXNET3 to SR-IOV (and vice-versa) is explicitly blocked.
-As terraform uses the order of network_interface resources to apply NICs, this may also prevent deletion of VMXNET3 resources, if they precede remaining SR-IOV NICs. (e.g. if your config had NICs vmxnet-1, vmxnet-2 and sriov-1 and you delete vmxnet-2, the second NIC in the list is modified from vmxnet to sriov and is blocked).
-  If in doubt, delete all NICs for one terraform apply, and re-add them on a second terraform apply.
+* Modifying the number of non-SR-IOV (e.g. VMXNET3) interfaces when there are SR-IOV interfaces existing is explicitly blocked (as terraform_vsphere_plugin doesn't support modifying an interface at the same index from non-SR-IOV to SR-IOV or vice-versa).
+To work around this delete all NICs for one terraform apply, and re-add them on a second terraform apply.

 An example is below: